DRY OR DEHYDRATED SKIN AND OILY SKIN

 Myth: Since I have dry skin, I don't cleanse very often because it makes me feel tight and dry.

 Fact: No matter your skin type, you absolutely must cleanse morning and night.
 Especially at night.
 It's imperative to get the filth from pollution, touching your face, make up, sunscreen, etc OFF OF YOUR FACE!
 Otherwise, you're just marinating in all of that, all night.
 Nope, not good.
 Also, after cleansing, you need to apply your moisturizer (or serum if you're using one) within 60 SECONDS of your cleanse.
 Why?
 Because the second your freshly cleansed skin hits that dry air in your home, the hydration loss (water) begins.
-The idea is to prevent hydration loss so you gotta get that protective barrier back on as soon as possible :)
+The idea is to prevent hydration loss so you gotta get that protective barrier back on as soon as possible.
+This is how you begin to bring back balance to the skin.

 Helpful Skin Foods/Supplements (benefits all skin types)